CodeYellowBV/django-binder/docs/stats.md

   - **annotations**: a list of annotation names that have to be applied to the queryset for the expr to work (optional),

-By default the stat `total` is already defined for every view.
+By default the stat `total_records` is already defined for every view.
 This will give the total amount of records in the dataset.
 This stat is defined as `Stat(Count(Value(1)))`.